Substance Church: History

 The church was founded in 2004 by Pastor Peter Haas in partnership with the Association of Related Churches.
 In May 2005, the church began holding Sunday services in the University of Minnesota on the Saint Paul campus.
 In 2015 and 2016, after numerous re-locations, Substance acquired permanent facilities in Spring Lake Park and the Historic Wesley building in downtown Minneapolis.
+They have since launched multiple campuses internationally, such as their Monterrey Mexico location.
+And in 2025, Substance acquired the property of former Bethany Global University the original location of Bethany House Publishing, which was bought out by Baker publishing group.
+They are master planning the property for their college and school of media arts, along with their South Twin Cities campus.

 Distinctives

 Numerous publications have called it one of the most youthful megachurches in the country with over 70% of its members under 30 years old.
 Substance is known for its ultra-contemporary approaches to worship utilizing turn-tables, rap, and other forms of media.
 They have produced dozens of music videos and album projects for their two nationally known worship bands, Substance Input-Output and their EDM DJ band, Substance Variant.
 Their progressive approach to church methodology applies not only to their music but their use of videography in their multi-site church format and online social networking.

-As a former dubstep DJ, its founding pastor, Peter Haas, is often cited in numerous books and publications for his conversion to Christianity in a nightclub.
-Publications also often note Substance for its approaches towards Cell Church methodology and regular emphasis on church planting.
+As a former progressive house DJ, its founding pastor, Peter Haas, is often cited in numerous books and publications for his conversion to Christianity in a nightclub.
+Pastor Peter's Amazon Best Selling humor books, Pharisectomy: How to Remove your Inner Pharisee and other Religiously Transmitted Diseases, and Broken Escalators, were originally published on the Assemblies of God imprints, Influence and Salubris.
+Publications also often note Substance for its approaches towards A.I. technology, governance, Cell Church methodology and regular emphasis on church planting.Substance also serves on the leadership team of the international church planting organizations, ARC Canada, ARC Europe, and ARC Southern Africa.

 Beliefs

 Substance Church adheres to classic Evangelicalism with some Neocharismatic overtones.
 Although Substance does not officially classify itself as an emerging church, many articles find similarities, perhaps due to its youthful attendance.
 But despite their independent polity, Substance has assisted in the planting of numerous denominational and non-denominational churches ranging from Baptist to the Evangelical Covenant Church to Assemblies of God.

+Substance Church does not allow its pastors, staff, or members to participate in same-sex unions or same-sex marriages.